Access graph: a novel graph representation of public transport networks for accessibility analysis: Results and analysis

-In almost all cases, a logistic-like $S$-shaped convergence of average degree $\overline{D}$ to the maximum degree is observed.
+In almost all cases, a logistic-like $S$-shaped convergence of average degree $\langle k\rangle$ to the maximum degree is observed.
 The most regular $S$-shaped behaviour is observed for the largest networks (New York, London and Paris, among others).
 In these cases, the value of $t_M$ corresponds to the inflection point (i.e. the "turning point" of the $S$-curve).
-Several networks exhibit a more complex behaviour with multiple points of inflection in $\overline{D}(t_b)$ (e.g. Athens, Los Angeles and Naples), implying several local extrema of $\overline{D}(t_b)$.
-The detailed exploration of the growth of the average degree is outside the scope of this study, however, we suggest line-level effects (e.g. line length and the importance of transfers in connecting node pairs) and the general topology of the L-space graph as likely predictors of this behaviour.
+Several networks exhibit a more complex behaviour with multiple points of inflection in $\langle k\rangle(t_b)$ (e.g. Athens, Los Angeles and Naples), implying several local extrema of $\langle k\rangle(t_b)$.
+Upon closer inspection, we observe line-level effects (e.g. line length and the importance of transfers in connecting node pairs) and the general topology of the L-space graph as likely predictors of this behaviour.

-To define a robust measure, the $t_b$ at the global maximum of the first difference quotient was chosen as the value of the $t_M$ indicator.
-Figure (\ref{fig:diff}) shows the rate of growth of the average node degree $y = \frac{\Delta \overline{D}}{\Delta t_b}$, calculated in discrete steps of $2$ minutes.
-For example, for the New York metro, the maximum change of $y\approx 8$ is observed at $t_b = 51 \; \mathrm{min}$.
-This means that when the time budget is increased from $50$ to $52$ minutes, the average degree of the access graph increases by approximately 16, or 8 per minute, on average.
-The middle of the interval where this is achieved is taken as the accessibility indicator $t_M$, meaning $t_M=51\; \mathrm{min}$ for the New York metro network.

 The numerical values of all indicators are summarised in Table \ref{tab:vars}.
 The networks are of remarkably diverse dimensions, ranging from $N=8$ (Genoa) to $N=421$ (New York).
 Maximum generalised travel time ranges from $t_{max}=20$ (Rennes) to $t_{max}=152$ minutes (New York, San Francisco).
 Large metropolitan areas are expected to have large values of $t_{max}$, e.g. 120 and 138 minutes for London ($N=261$) and Madrid ($N=240$), respectively.
-An exception is Paris with $N=303$ and $t_{max}=66$ min, suggesting a high level of accessibility.
+An exception is Paris with $N=303$ and $t_{max}=66$ min suggesting a high level of accessibility.
 On the other hand, moderately sized networks with high values of $t_{max}$, e.g. Valencia ($N=95, t_{max}=140$), Chicago ($N=137, t_{max}=126$) or Athens ($N=61, t_{max}=120$) are less accessible, with the extreme case of San Francisco with $N=50$ and $t_{max}=152$.